hcilab/wams/DESIGN.md

 7. The ClientController informs the ClientView of this data, then emits a LAYOUT message to the server, detailing the state of the view (essentially, its size).
-8. The Connection receives this message, records the state of the view in the model, and at this point informs all the other active views about this new view.
+8. The Connection receives this message, and records the state of the view in the model.
 9. If a WAMS layout handler has been registered with the server, it is called for the new view.
+10. The view is updated with the new parameters from the layout, and all the other views are now informed of the view, adding it as a "shadow".
+    - Note that layout handlers must not schedule a view update.
+Doing so would cause an error as the other views haven't added the corresponding shadow yet.
-The connection is established, and normal operation proceeds.
+11. The connection is established, and normal operation proceeds.
-   - Note that the other views must be informed of the new view _before_ the layout handler is called.
-Otherwise they will not be able to appropriately respond to the "update" message that arrives from the handler.